jfblanchard/md5-verification/README.md

 ![GUI Image](/images/MD5_gui_2.png)

-Otherwise, the message will indicated a failed match.
+Otherwise, the message will indicate a failed match.